samsquire/esoteric-knowledge/README.md

 # Meaning of letters

+* The stroke of a letter corresponds to the changing of attention between another point.
+Your mind has an internal view of other points and words nearby.
 * Each letter represents a movement of communication in an army.
 * The strokes of letters can represent an action or communication.
 * Diagonal parts of letters represent going between individuals in different ranks.